 - how disputes will be resolved; how the agreement can or will be terminated;

 - how confidential information and intellectual property will be treated by the parties;

 - whether the parties are liable to each other or indemnify each other for any breach of the agreement – and any limitations to that liability that apply; and

 - a host of other terms and conditions particular to the circumstances of the business.

 One of the main reasons we find clients are resistant to using written contracts is the perceived reluctance of the other party to enter into a formal arrangement.
 Often this can be simply because the other party does not want to engage their own legal advice.
 In some circumstances that can be a reasonable position to take, but we urge clients to be wary of entering into a serious business arrangement with anybody who is not prepared to invest in their own risk mitigation (which is what a written contract effectively is).
 Our preference is to make the process (and the language used) simple and commercially sound — without any unnecessary complexity — so that clients and their customers or suppliers can determine for themselves whether it seems reasonable or not.

-Whether you need your own written contracts, or review of a contract you have been asked to sign, you need a commercial lawyer who is happy to explain the basis for their advice, has your interests at heart and takes the time to understand your business risks and concerns.
-Arrange a no-obligation chat with Bret Gower, Commercial Senior Associate at Smith and Partners by emailing email@example.com or call him on DDI 09 837 6893.
+Whether you need your own written contracts, or review of a contract you have been asked to sign, you need a commercial contracts lawyer who is happy to explain the basis for their advice, has your interests at heart and takes the time to understand your business risks and concerns.
+Arrange a no-obligation chat with Bret Gower, Commercial Director at Smith and Partners by emailing email@example.com or call him on DDI 09 837 6893.